AmazingAng/WTF-Solidity/Languages/en/09_Constant_en/readme.md

 -----

 In this section, we will introduce two keywords in Solidity, `constant` and `immutable`.
-After the state variable declares these two keywords, you cannot change the values after the contract is compiled and it will help to save on `gas`.
-In addition, only the numeric variables can declare them as `constant` and `immutable`; the `string` and `bytes` variables can be declared as `constant`, but not as `immutable`.
+After the state variable are declared with them, you cannot change the values after the contract is compiled.
+They will restrict the modication of variables and save `gas`.

+Value-typed variables can declare them as `constant` and `immutable`; `string` and `bytes` can be declared as `constant`, but not as `immutable`.

 ## Constant and immutable

 ### Constant

-The `constant` variable must be initialized when declared and cannot be changed after that.
-Any attempt at changes will cause the contract to fail its compilation step.
+The `constant` variable must be initialized when declared and cannot be changed afterwards.
+Any modification attempt will cause errors at compilation.

 ``` solidity
     // The constant variable must be initialized when declared and cannot be changed after that